Evolutionary and physiological drivers of phenotypic plasticity

 Vertical transmission of maternal microbiota

-Mammalian offspring receive their gut microbiota from multiple sources during early life, and transmission across maternal pools (vaginal, fecal, milk, skin) make up the primary origin source of most first gut microbes.
+Mammalian offspring receive microbiota from multiple sources during early life, and transmission across maternal pools (vaginal, fecal, milk, skin) make up the primary origin source of most first gut microbes.
 Understanding how and why these maternal microbes contribute to variable developmental trajectories among offspring is central to determining the role host-associated microbiota play in broader patterns of mammalian adaptation and evolution.
 To get at these questions, we work with a captive breeding colony of vervet monkeys at Wake Forest University in North Carolina.
-We are especially interested in investigating the role of milk microbiota in variation in infant immune, metabolic, and neuroendocrine outcomes.
+We are currently investigating the ecological processes that govern the assembly and maturation of the early life gut microbiome, the maternal origin sources of these patterns, and their contributions to phenotypic variation during development.

 Read more here: